0xflux/GoNyx/docs/devLog.md

 I'm not sure what DNS is doing though, it is set to route via the SOCKS5 proxy - a request to example.nyx tries to make a Google search (that's what the google:443 request is in the below screenshot).
 I'm not sure where this routing logic is, whether it is a DNS request not finding *.nyx, or whether it's some functionality baked into Firefox.

 ![image](https://github.com/the-wandering-photon/GoNyx/assets/49762827/7e457416-2a56-4f9d-9aa0-f0a70c466943)

+## 26/09/2023

+Spent quite some time today looking into the next part of the connection stream, which should be the HTTP data the proxy processes, after validating the SOCKS5 handshake.
+I currently expect to be able to read into a buffer the http connection data; however it appears to be empty (EOF).
+More granular debugging is required, there could be data there but I am accessing it wrong, or the browser closed the stream before the HTTP data could be processed (unlikely), or there is some issue with the connection state.
+Next steps will be to debug this.
+As far as I can see from SOCKS5 documentation, I do not need to send a response back to the client until the connection was successfully forwarded to the destination, so I don't think the HTTP data would follow if I send a response to the client - however I am remaining open minded to this.